destroytoday/2016.destroytoday.com/_writings/2015-recap.markdown

     for the next few, I’d love to hear.
 - header: Play more video games
   body: In 2015, I played *plenty* of video games.
 It’s easy when your wife plays
     more than you.
-After breezing through the PS4-remastered Grand Theft Auto V, Arkham Knight, and quitting The Last of Us out of pure fear, I’m now deep into Assassin’s Creed Syndicate and Star Wars Battlefront.
+After breezing through the remastered Grand Theft Auto V, Arkham Knight, and quitting The Last of Us out of pure fear, I’m now deep into Assassin’s Creed Syndicate and Star Wars Battlefront.
 I don’t know what to tackle once I’m done with those two, but I love free roaming games.